Summer Learning Voyage 2018

 In July 2018, 18 Boston Day and Evening Academy students set sail for Ellis Island in the school’s second 5th Quarter partnership with World Ocean School.
 Students focused on the question “Why do people take risks for freedom and opportunity?” and utilized Schooner Roseway, a tall ship historic to the Boston Harbor and the platform for World Ocean School, as their classroom and home.
 Students explored and synthesized this essential question through the examination of case studies of immigrants traveling through Ellis Island, listening to stories of escaped slaves living in New Bedford, and taking personal risks aboard Roseway with the facilitation of BDEA teachers and Roseway crew.

 Though this voyage posed personal challenges (as life at sea often does), students departed Roseway fulfilled.
-The students who feared they’d be working and learning in solidarity were pleasantly comforted by the powerful student-crew camaraderie.
+The students who feared they’d be working and learning in isolation were pleasantly comforted by the powerful student-crew camaraderie.
 The students who were uneasy about separation from the comforts of land were excited to return to Roseway after on-shore excursions--they felt the boat was a healthy environment for them.
 The students who were apprehensive about the challenge of living on a tall ship were the proudest when the returned to the deck after climbing the rigging or spending time on the bowsprit.
 Pushing through discomfort and overcoming these challenges filled BDEA sailors with pride.

 Successfully voyaging to Ellis Island was arguably the most profound aspect of this program.
 It was a tremendous milestone for these students to know they helped sail Roseway to this destination.
 They had reached their goal.
 Even more, exploration of Ellis Island and the Statue of Liberty left many students in awe.
 Immersion in this historic setting put the student’s studies into an authentic context.
 Continuing this immersive learning with a walking tour of New Bedford focused on the Underground Railroad and a visit to the New Bedford Whaling Museum showed students that pieces of history can be found close to home.